davecharron/AI-IBMi-guide/src/content/docs/access_db2/WATSONX_AI.md

 ### Enter the connection information

 Typically, you need to provide information like the hostname, port number, username, and password.
 Below is port number information based on the JDBC driver and SSL/TLS configuration.
+There are two JDBC driver options: IBM JCC driver and JT400 driver.
+The JT400 driver is preferred because it does not require an additional license like the JCC driver does.

 |JDBC Driver |Port Non-SSL|Port SSL|
 |------------|------------|--------|
 |JCC driver  |446         |448     |